 Paper organization.
 Section 2 briefly describes our motivation to explore the potential of Distributed Ledger Technology and federated consensus mechanisms for establishing secure and valid interoperation between federated platform instances.
 Section 3 reviews trust mechanisms in distributed systems, which are used for sharing content that is collectively confirmed (agreed) through the consensus.
 Here, we look at the Byzantine Fault Tolerance (BFT) mechanism, Distributed Ledger Technology (DLT) and a variety of existing community consensus mechanisms.
-Section 4 introduces the FBA algorithm for trust and reputation in NIMBLE.
+Section 4 introduces the FBA algorithm for trust and reputation in NIMBLE, and describes its FBA background models (e.g. tiered quorum formation) and FBA consensus phases in the NIMBLE context.
 Section 5 illustrates the message flow between the Stellar Consensus Protocol (SCP) and NIMBLE applications.
 Section 6 presents our conclusions.